-Kelly M. Curtis is an associate in the Litigation Department.
-She has experience in a wide variety of commercial litigation matters, including litigating and advising clients regarding trade secret misappropriation, false advertising, sports, environmental remediation, and contract disputes.
-Kelly has prepared witnesses for trial and depositions, assisted in taking and defending depositions, written dispositive and appellate motions, and argued trial motions in federal court.
-Kelly was part of the trial team that secured a unanimous defense verdict for Fédération Internationale de Football Association (FIFA), defeating a breach of contract claim in which a purported agent sought tens of millions of dollars in claimed commissions relating to retransmission royalties.
-The team also successfully defended against the appeal of the jury verdict to the Ninth Circuit.
+Additionally, she was part of the trial team that secured a unanimous defense verdict for Fédération Internationale de Football Association (FIFA), defeating a breach of contract claim in which a purported agent sought tens of millions of dollars in claimed commissions relating to retransmission royalties.
+Subsequently, the team successfully defended against the appeal of the jury verdict to the Ninth Circuit.

-Kelly also maintains an active pro bono practice, focusing on issues relating to immigration.
-Most recently, she successfully represented a client seeking asylum from Turkey based on his membership in the LGBT+ community.
+Kelly maintains an active pro bono practice, with an emphasis on immigration issues.
+Most recently, she successfully represented a client from Turkey who sought asylum in the U.S. based on his membership in the LGBT+ community.